 Furthermore, NACo supports the Congressional Rural Caucus on issues of mutual interest and believes that the caucus is critically important to articulating the strengths and challenges of rural America.
-NACo also supports the intent of the White House Rural Council and pledges to work with Chairman Tom Vilsack, U.S. Secretary of Agriculture, to bring forward the perspectives of rural counties to the council.
+NACo also supports the creation of an interagency taskforce led by the U.S. Department of Agriculture to help bolster resources for rural counties.